 If you're a night person, that's great too.
 The point is to consistently put in the extra hours during the times when people are sleeping or playing to get ahead.
 That's what Sean Cooper did to make an extra $40,000 a year freelancing on top of his day job to pay off his mortgage in three years.

 It takes effort to see the sunrise.
-It doesn’t take much effort to see the sunset.
+Conversely, it doesn't take much effort to see the sunset.
 Once you develop the habit of regularly getting up early, getting ahead becomes so much easier.

 Here are a couple attributes of early birds: